jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 - Cluster: You can apply labels to any IVYO managed object in a cluster by editing the `spec.metadata.labels` section of the custom resource.
 - Ivory: You can apply labels to a Ivory instance set and its objects by editing `spec.instances.metadata.labels`.
-- pgBackRest: You can apply labels to pgBackRest and its objects by editing `postgresclusters.spec.backups.pgbackrest.metadata.labels`.
+- pgBackRest: You can apply labels to pgBackRest and its objects by editing `ivoryclusters.spec.backups.pgbackrest.metadata.labels`.
 - PgBouncer: You can apply labels to PgBouncer connection pooling instances by editing `spec.proxy.pgBouncer.metadata.labels`.

 ## Annotations